eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/h-transaction-logs-kept-by-the-wallet.md

 >*(d) in the case of non-completed transactions, the reason for such non-completion.*

-the scope of logged data is not closed and provides possibilty to log more data.
+the scope of logged data is not closed and provides possibility to log more data.

 The need to log additional data may be related for instance to:
 - PID and Attestation deletion events,